ptr727/Postfix-Relay/README.md

 # Postfix Relay

-Simple [Postfix][postfixLink] SMTP TLS relay, docker image based on [alpine linux][alpineLinuxLink], no local authentication, run in a secure LAN.
+Simple [Postfix][postfixLink] SMTP TLS relay, docker image based on [alpine Linux][alpineLinuxLink], no local authentication, only run in a secure LAN.

 ## Fork of `juanluisbaptiste/docker-postfix`